-Gender non-conforming An all-inclusive term for a gender identity that does not fit neatly into a single healthy as possible.
+The action of ensuring that everyone has a fair and just opportunity to be as healthy as possible.
 This requires the removal of obstacles - which are often systemic - to health, such as poverty, discrimination, and their consequences (e.g., lack of representation, powerlessness, and decreased access to good jobs with fair pay, quality education and housing, safe environments, and health care).